Activity note: Hotel check-in is available from 4:00 p.m.

 Lunch: In Waterfront Park, with views of Portland’s bridges, we’ll have boxed lunches.

-Afternoon: On a walking field trip, we will walk across one Portland’s many movable bridges that cross the Willamette River.
-Led by a local bridges expert, we’ll have an opportunity to see how the bridge operates from the tower and see it open from down in the bascule pit.
-We’ll also have a tour of the aerial tram.
-The operator will show us the engine and control rooms, and we’ll get to go for a ride with great views of the city.
+Afternoon: On a walking field trip, we will walk on one Portland’s many movable bridges that cross the Willamette River.
+Led by a local bridges expert, we’ll have an opportunity to see how the bridge operates and speak with the operator.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.